 Image Fusion

-Image fusion is a technique that combines and transforms multiple images from different times, sensor systems, resolutions, and spectral bands through various methods to generate new images.
-For example, fusing a panchromatic orthoimage with a multispectral orthoimage can produce high-quality imagery with both high spatial and spectral resolution.
-This technology effectively combines the advantages of various types of imagery, providing richer information support for subsequent analysis and applications.
+Image fusion is a technique that composites and transforms multiple images from different times, sensor systems, resolutions, and spectral bands using various methods to generate new imagery.
+For example, fusing a panchromatic orthophoto with a multispectral orthophoto can yield high-quality imagery that combines high spatial resolution with high spectral resolution.
+This technology effectively integrates the advantages of various types of images, providing richer information support for subsequent analysis and applications.

 SuperMap iDesktopX supports this feature starting from version 11i(2023).

-Figure: Multispectral Before Fusion Figure: Panchromatic Before Fusion Figure: Multispectral After Fusion
+Figure: Multispectral Image Before Fusion Figure: Panchromatic Image Before Fusion Figure: Multispectral Image After Fusion

 Parameter Description